 - Clean it fully with a clean cloth.
 Make sure no cloth fibres end up on the dipstick before you put it back in.

 - Reinsert the dipstick all the way.
 Pull it back out again and check the oil level.

-You should book an oil and filter change if you notice any of the following things:
+You should book an appointment if you notice any of the following things: